 14. Santina

 The last Canadian-origin cherry I want to introduce is Santina – a beautiful reddish-black fruit with a long and quite flat heart-shaped look.
-Not only stunning, but they are also ideal for eating fresh, thanks to their firm texture and mildly sweet taste.
+Not only visually stunning, but they are also ideal for eating fresh, thanks to their firm texture and mildly sweet taste.

 Overall, they are medium-sized cherries with a sweet and low-acid profile.
 So if you do not want to enjoy them fresh, you can preserve them (such as freezing or drying) or pair these juicy fruits with your favorite treats.